amm414/Projects/WrittenPosts/DataAnalyses/AnalysisOfHumanFreedomIndex/README.md

+# This Folder Contains Data Analysis and Code

+This folder contains the unfiltered code and data analysis.
+I recommend only looking over this folder if you wish to understand, view, or critique (would love that) the analysis completed.
+Otherwise, if you wish to view the more...comprehendable conclusion and insights, return to the directory above [here](https://github.com/amm414/Projects/tree/master/WrittenPosts/DataAnalyses).

 # Analysis of the Human Freedom Index

 This is the Repo for the Analysis of Cato Institute's Human Freedom Index.